supply chain analytics

 • The global leader in retail marketing, Alibaba recorded a notable reduction in the order fulfillment time by an average of 2 days through the adoption of supply chain analytics rendering an increase in the overall supply chain efficiency by 12%

 The prime aspect to realize through this case study is that supply analytics has been at the core of all such strides by these global conglomerates, enabling their monetary benefits and advantages in terms of strategic orientation.
+As we delve into domains, the integration of analytics into supply chain mapping has become indispensable.
+It’s not just about number-crunching; it’s about unlocking hidden insights that can reshape how businesses operate.

 In a way, a company’s supply chain resembles an intricate spider’s web, with each strand representing a different facet of your operations.
 Here analytics is a powerful magnifying glass, that enables you to zoom in on each strand, revealing invaluable insights that can drive smarter decisions.